 Like the shortboards, thrusters can be for everyone except for total beginners.
 The perks of riding a thruster are that you can surf on it on large waves, such as the barrels and steep walls.
 However, going straight can be an issue because of the drag that it may cause.

-The word Simmons comes from the name of the father of modern surfboard, Robert Wilson Simmons.
+The word Simmons comes from the name of the father of modern surfboards, Robert Wilson Simmons.
 He was the one who introduced the hydrodynamic theory by using the old type of surfboard, which was a hull plane.
 Because of his invention, modern surfboards are faster than before.

 As a tribute and inspiration, the Mini Simmons came into the picture.
 It is a surfboard known for its unbeatable speed.
-It is usually at 4’10 to 5’6 in length and 22 inches wide.
+It is usually 4’10 to 5’6 in length and 22 inches wide.

 Because of this, it is for surfers who are after a fast surfing experience.
 It is great for small waves.
 It may become uncontrollable if used in bigger waves.